 Watch the video how to resize partition volume in Windows 7:

-No software can extend a partition by adding space from other separated disk, so the partitions that you want to shrink and extend should be on the same disk, no matter this disk is physical or VMware/Hyper-V virtual.
+No software can extend a partition by adding space from other separate disk, so the partitions that you want to shrink and extend should be on the same disk, no matter this disk is physical or VMware/Hyper-V virtual.

-If there is plenty of free unused space in any partition on a disk, simply follow steps above, no matter you want to resize physical disk partition, hardware RAID arrays or VMware/Hyper-V virtual disk volume.
+If there is plenty of free space in any partition on a disk, simply follow steps above, no matter you want to resize physical disk partition, hardware RAID arrays or VMware/Hyper-V virtual disk volume.
 If there is not enough free space in a disk, you have two options depends on the device you are using:

 - To physical disk, clone to another larger one with NIUBI Partition Editor.

 - To VMware/Hyper-V virtual machines, follow the steps to increase virtual disk size of VMware and Hyper-V. After that, additional space will be shown as Unallocated on the end of original disk.
 Then follow the steps in the video above to combine Unallocated space to the partition(s) that you want to extend.